 You can register either in English or Arabic.

 Yes.
-You have to choose one of the themes and apply to it.
+You have to choose one of the themes and present your idea according to the challenges proposed in it.

 You can apply individually or with a team.
 However, it is highly recommended to join as a team.